KarthikT23/Arduino-and-Python/README.md

 # Important note
-If you are using python version above 3.5, then you will have to do a small changein your pyfirmata.py script to avoid " line 185, in add_cmd_handler
+If you are using python version above 3.5, then you will have to do a small change in your pyfirmata.py script to avoid " line 185, in add_cmd_handler
     len_args = len(inspect.getargspec(func)[0])
                    ^^^^^^^^^^^^^^^^^^
 AttributeError: module 'inspect' has no attribute 'getargspec'.
 Did you mean: 'getargs'? "